Kaviarasu510/BASIC-ANDROID-_EX_01/README.md

 ## RESULT
-Thus a Simple Android Application create a HelloWorld Activity using all lifecycles methods to display messages using Android Studio is developed and executed successfully.
+Thus a program to implement the various life cycles of an activity is written and successfully executed using Android Studio.